SEISMIC ASSESSMENT & STRENGTHENING

 contact our award-winning structural engineers to organise a seismic assessment that helps ensure your property stays strong and functional long into the future.

-Seismic engineering for safer, future‑ready buildings
+Seismic engineering for future-ready buildings

 • Earthquake strengthening and retrofit design shaped around the safety of your people and property